 Transferring Base Year Value Multiple Times

-Answer: Regardless of whether you already used your one-time transfer of your base year value under Prop 60/90/110, you will still be able to transfer your base year value three more times under Proposition 19.
+Answer: Regardless of whether you already used your one-time transfer of your base year value under Prop 60/90/110, you are able to transfer your base year value three times under Proposition 19.

 Value Comparison Test: